So goes the saying, but what does it really mean. What do we mean by forgiveness and do we really forget someone we’ve forgiven?

-You see, holding a resentment against someone for something they have done, not done, or just some way in which we perceive that they have erred against us is actually our problem, yours and mine, and not theirs.
+You see, holding a resentment against someone for something they have done, not done, or just some way in which we perceive they have erred against us is actually our problem, yours and mine, and not theirs.

 Holding a grudge or resentment against someone for whatever reason screws us up, not them.

-Buddha said that it is like picking up a hot coal and expecting the other person to be burnt.
+Buddha said it is like picking up a hot coal and expecting the other person to be burnt.

 Then there’s the mirror image.

-There are occasions when you and I ask for forgiveness from someone else for some error that we have made in our relationship with them.
+There are occasions when you and I ask for forgiveness from someone else for some error we have made in our relationship with them.

 And quite often the thing for which we are begging forgiveness may not be such a big deal for the other party.
 They may say “Sure, you’re forgiven” – but to you and I it doesn’t really have much meaning.